Read about students in the creative writing major at Point Park.

 - Exploring Art Through Prose

-For a comprehensive list of program requirements and course descriptions, see the program guide and School of Arts and Sciences course descriptions.
+For a comprehensive list of program requirements and course descriptions, see the degree requirements and School of Arts and Sciences course descriptions.
 Students can also choose to minor in English/creative writing.

 Careers in Creative Writing